PxxBxx/dash-static-mpd/README.md

 Class to generate a static MPD based on _one MPD per elementary stream (video, audio, text)_ Works only in DASH for now (HLS incoming)

+* StaticGeneratorAtomicHLS.class.php
+Generator for HLS, used by `StaticGeneratorAtomic.class.php`

+* StaticGeneratorAtomicDASH.class.php
+Generator for DASH, used by `StaticGeneratorAtomic.class.php`

 ## Sample Scripts
 * test-atomic-mpd-to-static.php
 Use some collections of MPD files to generate static manifests